MicrosoftDocs/query-docs/query-languages/dax/includes/power-bi-dax-sample-model.md

-_Examples in this article can be used with the Power BI Desktop sample model.
+_Examples in this article can be used with the sample Adventure Works DW 2020 Power BI Desktop model.
 To get the model, see [DAX sample model](https://aka.ms/dax-docs-samples)._